Python Coding Instructions

 Installation procedure For For Linux:

-For linux, the python will come pre-installed.
+For Linux, the python will come pre-installed.
 You can check the version of it with the command “python3 –version”.
-If you don’t have the python installed then you can follow depending on the Linux distribution.
+If you don’t have python installed then you can follow depending on the Linux distribution.

 - For Ubuntu: sudo apt install python3